pobedria/duckydisco/README.md

 # Ducky Disco

-This project allows you turn your Ducky keyboard into music equalizer
+This project allows you to turn your Ducky keyboard into music equalizer

 ## Installation
 `pipenv install`